Killers intentionally targeted rapper XXXTentacion, report says

 - RIP X goes viral after rapper XXXTentacion is killed in Deerfield Beach

+Williams, 22, is facing a first-degree murder charge and is being held without bond.

+Deputies reportedly have surveillance video of the rapper inside RIVA Motorsports, while the suspected gunmen walked inside, left the store and waited for him to walk out.

-After the rapper left the dealership on Monday afternoon, detectives believe the driver of an SUV blocked him, and two men jumped out of the passenger side of an SUV armed with guns, according to records TMZ had access to.
+After the rapper left the dealership Monday afternoon, detectives believe the driver of an SUV blocked him, and two men jumped out of the passenger side of an SUV armed with guns, according to records obtained by TMZ.

-There was a "brief struggle" during the "possible robbery" before the shooting, the BSO records show, according to TMZ.
+There was a "brief struggle" during the "possible robbery" before the shooting, BSO records show, according to TMZ.
 Deputies said the men removed a bag from his car and fled after shooting him.
-He was shot about 4 p.m. and doctors at Broward Health North declared him dead about 5:30 p.m.

-Deputies arrested 22-year-old Dedrick Williams, who wasn't the shooter, and are searching for the two other suspects.
-Williams, according to the report, was driving the SUV blocking the rapper from leaving.

-"We are hoping that we make further arrests as we progress," Broward Sheriff Scott Israel said Thursday.

 Copyright 2018 by WPLG Local10.com - All rights reserved.